Events & Traditions

 Families bring their pets to the Sport Court in the morning to be blessed by an ordained Chaplin.
 We’ve seen it all—from chickens to turtles, hamsters to guinea pigs, bunnies to goldfish, and even the requisite cats and dogs.
 Sadly, all pets must go home with their owners when the ceremony is over!

 The week before the scariest day in October, parent volunteers decorate our campus with ghosts and goblins in preparation for the big day.
-Then, in lieu of Community on the day we celebrate Halloween, our 3rd-5th grade students will dazzle you with wonderful music performances themed around the holiday.
-Afterwards, following a regular morning of classes, lower school students get into costume (you too, parents), and parade around the Sport Court.
-Our kindergarten through 2nd grade students entertain us with a few Halloween songs and then all children enjoy a mini-carnival for an hour before the school day ends.
+Then, in lieu of Community on the day we celebrate Halloween, our 5th grade students will dazzle you with a wonderful music performance themed around the holiday.
+Afterwards, lower school students parade around the Sport Court in their costumes and show off their specially decorated pumpkins.
+The day ends with a mini-carnival put on by our middle school advisories for all lower school students to enjoy.

 Lower school parents come to campus in 20–30 minute blocks to meet with their child’s classroom teachers.
-This is a student–free day, so students stay at home or come for supervised play out on the yard during conference time only.
+This is a student–free day, so students stay at home or come for supervised play out on the yard during conference time only (unless you take advantage of our Conference Day Camp for a minimal fee).
 Middle school parents and students meet in the social hall for ten–minute discussions with each teacher.

 Food Drive for the North Hollywood Interfaith Food Pantry